-Figure 9: This measure assesses the percentage, including 95% confidence intervals, of members, ages 3-6 years, who received one or more well-child visits during the measurement year.
+Figure 9: Presents the proportion, including 95% confidence intervals, of members, ages 3-6 years, who received one or more well-child visits during the measurement year.
 The blue dashed line indicates the statewide average.

 Adolescent Well-Care Visits (Core-2)